ytong3/nqueens-hadoop/logs/logs.md

 ## Bug2
 I used a poor naming convention to confuse myself.
 At the class Nqueens, what should be specificed should be variable newLayout, but I put layout, which happened to be another variable.
 To avoid this issue, I need to come up with a good, clear, and error-proof naming convention.
-Maybe I need to consult Google C++/Java style guide.
+Maybe it is a good idea to  consult Google C++/Java style guide.

-## Accessing stdout/stderr in hadoop
+## stdout/stderr in hadoop
-One can dig into the jobtracker of MapReduce to find the stdout/stderr output.
+One can dig into the log of jobtracker of MapReduce to find the stdout/stderr output.

 # 4/9